 - MassDEP Advisory on Fireworks with Perchlorate

-- 2014 Training on Fireworks for FPOs file size 5MB
+2015 Quarterly Fire Prevention Training on Fireworks file size 9MB

 - Summary of Fireworks Laws – share with local police department

-- List of 2014 fireworks shows – will be updated as permits are received by our office
+- List of 2016 Fireworks Shows – will be updated as permits are received by our office

 Fire Departments Issue Permits for Supervised Displays

 All fireworks shows must have a permit issued by the local fire department and must be supervised by the fire department.
 Permit applications must be submitted 20 days prior to the show and the fire department must inform the Office of the State Fire Marshal within 5 days if they approve or disapprove the application.
-This ensures that the regulations are met, the shooters are licensed, all other required permits have been issued, the audience is a safe distance from the shells and debris, an electronic firing board is used, the fireworks are secured from the moment they arrive on scene, and a first light search is conducted for unexploded shells, among other safety issues.
+The permitting process gives the fire department the opportunity to review that the regulations are being met, the shooters are licensed, all other required permits have been issued, the audience will be a safe distance from the shells and debris, an electronic firing board is used, the fireworks will be secured from the moment they arrive on scene, and a first light search will be conducted for unexploded shells, among other safety issues.

 Natural Barrier Approvals